 Wholesale orders – for eating: We sell direct to buyers as well as through produce distributors The Local Food Hub in Charlottesville, VA and Produce Source Partners in Ashland, VA.
 Contact us for more information.

 Wholesale orders – for wine and vinegar: We sell direct to wineries and buyers.
 Contact us for more information.

-Pick-up Locations: Over the years, we have had a number of folks in various communities take half bushel orders of Concord and Niagara grapes in their area.
-Some folks do this only as a service to their family and friends while others are open to additional orders.
-We deliver freshly picked grapes to these locations on the specified delivery date.
+Pick-up Locations: Over the years, we have had a number of folks in various communities take orders of Concord and Niagara grapes in their area, and coordinate payment and delivery.
+We deliver pre-ordered freshly picked grapes to these locations on the specified delivery date.

 PICK-UP LOCATION: 524 Marlin Drive, Newport News, VA 23602

 PRICE PER PECK (10-lb box): $18